About the Journal

 - The journal shall be operated in such a way that it is able to accommodate initiatives that might not fit other more traditional journal outlets.

-Valuation Studies has published 2 issues annually since 2013.
+Valuation Studies has published issues since 2013.

 All published material is stored in a legal electronic deposit at the National Library of Sweden.

-Valuation Studies is indexed at EBSCO (Academic Search Premier) from 2015 and at DOAJ(Directory of Open Access Journals).
+Valuation Studies is indexed at EBSCO (Academic Search Premier) from 2015 and at DOAJ (Directory of Open Access Journals).
 The editorial office disseminates together with LiU e-press information about the journal widely.
 Measures are also taken to make the journal part of major indexing services like: Scopus, Jstor, and ISI.

 The design of the web banner and Valuation Studies logo is done by Rebecca Elfast.